godotengine/godot-docs/getting_started/introduction/introduction_to_godot.rst

 Let's talk about the available programming languages.

-You can code your games using :ref:`GDScript <toc-learn-scripting-gdscript>`, a Godot-specific, a tightly integrated language with a lightweight syntax, or :ref:`C# <toc-learn-scripting-C#>`, which is popular in the games industry.
+You can code your games using :ref:`GDScript <toc-learn-scripting-gdscript>`, a Godot-specific and tightly integrated language with a lightweight syntax, or :ref:`C# <toc-learn-scripting-C#>`, which is popular in the games industry.
 These are the two main scripting languages we support.